-2. Changes in the systems for collecting data on antimicrobials used in animals
+2. Systems for collecting data on antimicrobials used in animals

 The need for more precise data on the use of antimicrobials by species and animal category has been regularly reiterated at European level in recent years.
 From 2022, the new European Regulation (EU) 2019/6 on veterinary medicinal products will introduce the requirement for Member States to communicate data on antimicrobial sales.
-As stated in Article 57 of the Regulation published on 7 January 2019, the mandatory communication of data on antimicrobial use by species will have to be done progressively.
-Data for cattle (including calves under one year old), pigs and poultry (chickens and turkeys) must be provided before 28 January 2024.
-Those concerning all other food-producing animal species have to be provided three years later (by 2027), and six years later (by 2030) for other animals which are bred or kept (mainly pets).
+As stated in Article 57 of the Regulation published on 7 January 2019, the mandatory communication of data on antimicrobial use by species will have to be introduced progressively.
+The systems for transmitting data on cattle (distinguishing calves under one year old), pigs and poultry (chickens and turkeys) have to be operational before 28 January 2024.
+Those concerning all other food-producing animal species have to be operational three years later (by 2027), and six years later (by 2030) for other animals which are bred or kept (mainly pets).

 In France, projects were initiated during the first EcoAntibio plan to better estimate antimicrobial exposure by species, animal category or physiological stage.
-The EcoAntibio plan (2012-2016) recommended the creation of self-assessment tools for breeders and veterinarians on antimicrobial usage in animal husbandry.
+This EcoAntibio plan (2012-2016) recommended the creation of self-assessment tools for breeders and veterinarians on antimicrobial usage in animal husbandry.

 In this context, the French Pork and Pig Institute (IFIP) and ANSES-ANMV put in place the GVET approach on management of veterinary treatments.
 This approach has two complementary objectives: to modernise the register of treatments and measure antimicrobial usage in animal husbandry.
 The IFIP and ANSES-ANMV have given specific requirements to software developers to ensure that data on the use of antimicrobials in animal husbandry can be collected and monitored.
-This computerised livestock register provides breeders with access to monitoring of their antimicrobial usage through indicators such as the number of treatments and the number of days of treatment per pig for each holding.
+This computerised livestock register enables breeders to monitor their antimicrobial usage through indicators such as the number of treatments and the number of days of treatment per pig for each holding.

-As part of the EcoAntibio plan, ANSES-ANMV and the French Livestock Institute (IDELE) are working to establish a permanent observatory of the use of antimicrobials in veal calf farms.
-Launched in 2016 and deployed with a panel of volunteer breeders, this approach yielded initial results calculated according to various standardised indicators, which are both simple and comparable.
-This observatory will eventually provide data to supplement those from the annual sales survey and will help breeders, along with livestock technicians and veterinarians, assess the technical and economic impact of reducing antimicrobial use.
-The observatory's first results20 were published in 2018.
+A permanent observatory on the use of antimicrobials in veal calf farms was set up by ANSES-ANMV and the French Livestock Institute (IDELE) at the request of the INTERBEV Veaux association.
+Launched in 2016 and deployed with a panel of volunteer breeders, this approach yielded initial results calculated according to various simple and comparable standardised indicators.
+The data from this observatory supplement those from the annual sales survey.
+The data are analysed with a software tool specifically developed at ANSES-ANMV to enable farmers, together with livestock technicians and veterinarians, to assess their antimicrobial use practices.
+The observatory's first results were published in 2018.